gfcwfzkm/gfcwfzkm/README.md

 - 🔭 I’m currently working on a [nixie tube clock](https://github.com/gfcwfzkm/RISC-V-Nixie)

-- 🌱 I’m currently learning **the STM32 & SAMD microcontrollers**
+- 🌱 I’m currently exploring **the GD32VF103, STM32 & SAMD microcontrollers**

-- 👯 I’m looking to collaborate on **making guides for the RISC-V GD32VF103**
+- 👯 I’m looking to collaborate on **making guides/libraries for the RISC-V GD32VF103**

 - 💬 Ask me about **electronics and microcontrollers**